Definition of EBIT

 - Revenue during the period is the total amount of revenue earned by the company during the period under consideration by selling the goods or providing the services.

-- The cost of the goods sold is the total amount of cost incurred by the company during the period under consideration for the goods it sold or service is provided to the customer.
+- The cost of the goods sold is the total amount of cost incurred by the company during the period under consideration for the goods it sells or services provided to the customer.

-- Operating expenses are the expenses which a company incurs for operating its business.
+- Operating expenses are the expenses that a company incurs for operating its business.

 2. Second Method (Indirect)